 The Australian Children’s Education and Care Quality Authority (ACECQA) is delivering the helpline on behalf of the Department of Education, Skills and Employment.

 For information on funding and support available for early childhood education and care services during COVID-19, plus information on business arrangements visit the NSW Department of Education website.

 Alcohol-based hand sanitiser is dangerous if ingested, particularly for children.

-- store hand sanitiser products safely and out of reach of children.
+- store hand sanitiser products safely and out of reach of children

-- any use by young children should be under the supervision of an adult.
+- any use by young children should be under the supervision of an adult

-- be aware of imported products which may not be clearly labelled and may contain more toxic alcohols such as methanol that make the product more dangerous.
+- be aware of imported products which may not be clearly labelled and may contain more toxic alcohols such as methanol that make the product more dangerous

-- washing hands with soap and water for at least 20 seconds is a safe and effective option.
+- washing hands with soap and water for at least 20 seconds is a safe and effective option

-- if you suspect your child has ingested hand sanitiser, regardless of the quantity, call the 24 hour Poisons Information Centre on 13 11 26 for first aid and monitoring advice.
+- if you suspect a child has ingested hand sanitiser, regardless of the quantity, call the 24 hour Poisons Information Centre on 13 11 26 for first aid and monitoring advice.
 Have the container of the ingested product with you.

 The Schools Update app will notify you if your child’s public school is to be closed the following day due to COVID-19 outbreaks, adverse weather, bushfire, emergencies or other incidents.